L

 Bluebird 7835

-Carlisles, Ray Charles
+Carlisles, Ray Charles, Everly Bros.

-The song had its roots in "Let That Lie Alone," recorded by Rev. Edward W. Clayton (1927, Vocalion 1093) and Mound City Jubilee Quartette (1935, Decca 7058).
+The song had its roots in "Let That Lie Alone," recorded by Rev. Edward W. Clayborn aka The Guitar Evangelist (4-19-27, Vocalion 1093) and Mound City Jubilee Quartette (1935, Decca 7058).

 Let The Four Winds Blow see Four Winds